FHnt97/Project-Week-8-Final-Project/your-project/README.md

 <a name="analysis"></a>

 ## Analysis
-* Overview the general steps you will go through to analyze your data in order to test your hypothesis.
+* Overview the general steps you will go through to analyse your data in order to test your hypothesis.
 * Document each step of your data exploration and analysis.
 * Include charts to demonstrate the effect of your work.
 * If you use ML in your final project, describe your feature selection process.